The Qatar Meteorological Department is introducing monthly and seasonal (3-month)

 estimated based on simple ensemble mean after correcting the biases in each of the

 El Nino, a state of warmer-than-average sea surface temperature conditions, is present in the tropical Pacific.
-During late September through mid-October 2015 the tropical Pacific SST was at a strong El Nino level.
+During mid-December 2015 the tropical Pacific SST was at a strong El Nino level.
 Positive equatorial sea surface temperature (SST) anomalies continue across most of the Pacific Ocean.
 All atmospheric variables strongly support the El Nino pattern, including weakened trade winds and excess rainfall in the east-central tropical Pacific.
-The consensus of ENSO prediction models indicates continuation of strong El Nino conditions during the October-December 2015 season in progress.
-Some slightly further strengthening is possible into later fall, with the event slowly weakening during spring 2016.
+The consensus of ENSO prediction models indicate continuation of strong El Nino conditions during the December-February 2015-16 season in progress.
+El Nino is expected to remain strong through the Northern Hemisphere winter 2015-16, with a transition to ENSO-neutral anticipated during late spring or early summer 2016.

 Climate for State of Qatar in December 2015